 Auto manufacturers might make a certain car model with several different body style options.
 For example, you can buy a 2018 Honda Civic as a sedan, coupe or hatchback.
 Here are some of the most common body style types:

-In addition to body styles, a car manufacturer might offer several trim-level options for a given model.
-These trim levels relate to the equipment and the styling on a particular vehicle.
+In addition to body styles, a car manufacturer might offer several trim options for a given model.
+Trim levels relate to the equipment and the styling on a particular vehicle.

 - Standard: no upgrades.

 Some vehicles have alphanumeric naming conventions that can make it difficult to determine the difference between the model name and trim level of a vehicle.
 BMW, Mercedes and Lexus all practice these naming conventions.

 For these vehicles, you must decode the name of a vehicle to find the model name and trim package.

 For example, consider the 2018 BMW 540i.
 In "540i," the first digit indicates that the model is a 5 Series, while the 40i indicates the trim level.

 The model year of a car is one of the main ways that cars of the same make and model are differentiated.
 However, a vehicle's model year is not necessarily the same as the year it was manufactured.
 It is important to note that the cost of car insurance changes with the age of a car.

 You can usually purchase a vehicle for a given model year a few months before the calendar year actually starts.
 For example, the 2018 Honda Civic was available for purchase starting in late summer 2017.